echowarp/blender_node_editor_navigation/README.md

 # Feature ideas
 * If possible, changing minimap node colors to match the colors at the top of the nodes in the view, and obey custom colors.

-* Make minimap resizable by user
+* Make minimap resizable by user.

+* Once proven stable, convert to an addon for permanent installation.

+* Obey user color scheme

 # Motivation
 I created this because I found the gizmo on the 3D view extremely helpful when using a graphics tablet, like a Wacom Intuos, but then found it extremely frustrating to navigate the node editor.
 The primary goal was just to add the scrolling by mouse drag that is possible in the 3D viewer.